 Sadly, no. The inventive approach is not only repetitive, but turns out entirely unsatisfying in its answers.
 Those holding out for compelling antagonists will be sorely disappointed.
 Out pours their bizarre motivations behind an over-elaborate ploy, which fails to hold up to scrutiny.

-Coming at the tail end of a disappointing streak in Chris Sparling’s recent screenwriting efforts (ATM, The Atticus Institute), Mercy is yet another forgettable entry in the crowded home invasion genre, which has seen better days in recent additions like Don’t Breathe, The Strangers, and Hush.
+Marking the tail end of a disappointing streak in Chris Sparling’s screenwriting efforts (ATM, The Atticus Institute), Mercy is yet another forgettable entry in the crowded home invasion genre, which has seen better days in recent additions like Don’t Breathe, The Strangers, and Hush.